low-earth-orbit/notes/web-dev-starter-guide.md

 # Web Development Starter Guide

-To begin with, read the [Full Stack Developer Roadmap](https://roadmap.sh/full-stack) to get an idea of what techs fall into the umbrella of web development.
+To begin, read the [Full Stack Developer Roadmap](https://roadmap.sh/full-stack) To begin, read the Full Stack Developer Roadmap to get an idea of the technologies that fall under the umbrella of web development.

 ## [fullstackopen](https://fullstackopen.com/)

-This is the best open comprehensive intro course to web dev on the internet as of now.
-Do not expect much depth but it covers up-to-date techs that companies actually use, including React, Node, Express, GraphQL, TypeScript, React Native (for mobile dev), CI/CD, docker and databases.
-If you don't have basics of HTML, CSS and JavaScript, do a crash course on them.
+This is the best comprehensive introductory course to web development available on the internet.
+Do not expect much depth but it covers up-to-date technologies that companies actually use.
+These include React, Node, Express, GraphQL, TypeScript, React Native (for mobile development), CI/CD, Docker, and databases.
+If you’re not familiar with the basics of HTML, CSS, and JavaScript, consider doing a crash course on those topics.

 Prerequisites: